-Day 1 San Cristobal Isl./Galapagos Islands
+Day 1 Santa Cruz./Galapagos Islands

 Very early this morning you will be transferred to the airport for your flight to Galapagos.